samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

 * Second-order IDOR vulnerabilities function similarly to traditional IDORs but involve an additional layer of complexity.
 In these cases, the application uses user-provided input to indirectly reference a data object.
 The input is first kept in memory or stored and later retrieved to interact with the data object, potentially bypassing access controls during the second step.
 * These vulnerabilities can be more challenging to identify, as the exploitation requires understanding how the application processes and uses stored data at different stages.
 * In the following example, the application allows users to request the deletion of their account.
-The user provides the `userId` through an external API request:
+The user provides a crafted `userId` through an external API request:

   ```http
   POST /api/users/actions/delete